Political parties

 In February 2023, together with Ursula von der Leyen, President of the EU Commission, Sunak announced that the UK and the EU had reached an agreement on the insoluble problem of the situation of Northern Ireland, which since Brexit has had half a foot in the EU while remaining part of the United Kingdom.
 The presentation of this agreement showed that Sunak had finally managed to free the UK government from the hold of the strongly Eurosceptic Conservative far right, and from the equally right-wing Ulster Unionists in Northern Ireland.

-Sunak's "Windsor Framework" agreement for Northern Ireland was a strong political statement to the effect that the chaotic May-Johnson-Truss age, in which the Conservative Party was in the clutches of the right-wing anti-EU "ERG" group, is now over.
+Sunak's "Windsor Framework" agreement for Northern Ireland was a strong political statement to the effect that the chaotic May-Johnson-Truss age, in which the Conservative Party was in the clutches of the right-wing anti-EU "ERG" group, was over – at least for the time being.
 Sunak and Von der Leyen both looked forward to mending Britain's bridges with the European Union.

-For the time being, Sunak appears to have won the battle for the hearts and minds of most of the Conservative Party, and change is in the air.
-The far right that had dominated the party since 2016 has not however disappeared, and internal tensions within the party remain high.
-In summer 2023, Boris Johnson supporter and former minister Nadine Dorries resigned as a Conservative MP, calling the current Conservative administration a "zombie government".
-At the start of 2024, yet another Conservative MP resigned from the party, this time in protest against Sunak's support for fossil fuels.
+For a while, Sunak appeared to have won the battle for the hearts and minds of most of the Conservative Party, and change was in the air.
+The far right that had dominated the party since 2016 had not however disappeared, and internal tensions within the party remained high.
+In summer 2023, Boris Johnson supporter and former minister Nadine Dorries resigned as a Conservative MP, calling the Sunak administration a "zombie government".
+By the start of 2024, the Conservative government was in more trouble, still divided over multiple issues from the environment to public spending.
+In April 2024, a new bridge-building proposal from Ursula von der Leyen, the idea of a youth mobility agreement between Britain and the EU, was flatly rejected.

 The Truss government : September 2022 - October 2022.